Homemade Tofu (How to Make Tofu)

 • During this time, prepare your nigari solution.
 Whisk 1 1/2 teaspoons powdered nigari into water until dissolved.

 • Now is also the time to prepare your tofu mold.
 See the blog post for more details if needed.
-I like to line a wooden mold with reusable cheesecloth, which I have wet and thoroughly rung out first.
+I like to line a wooden mold with reusable cheesecloth, which I have wet and thoroughly wrung out first.

 • Pour 1/3 of the nigari solution into the soy milk and gently stir 3-4 times.
 The mixture should begin to curdle slightly.